Selling Inherited Property in Clarksville TN

 The first step in the process is to determine whether the deceased person has a valid will.
 If the deceased person has a valid will and the estate is worth more than $100,000, the court will follow the terms of the deceased person’s will and through the probate process, make sure the deceased person’s debts are paid and assets are distributed accordingly.
 If the deceased person does not have a valid will, his or her assets will be distributed according to the state laws of intestacy, which are default provisions that are commonly contrary to the deceased person’s wishes.

 Creating a will is a smart decision; however, many people will be surprised to learn that simply having a will cannot avoid a court process called “probate” and sometimes, to the bewilderment of all involved, the desired beneficiaries of the deceased person are not the people who actually inherit the property.
-Not only will some of the beneficiaries of the deceased person not receive their inheritance, but going through probate takes the control of inheritance from the family that is very expensive, time-consuming, and “public,” so any interested party can see what the deceased person owned and who the deceased person owed money to.
+Not only will some of the beneficiaries of the deceased person not receive their inheritance, but going through probate takes the control of inheritance from the family is very expensive, time-consuming, and “public,” so any interested party can see what the deceased person owned and who the deceased person owed money to.

 What am I going to do with these bills?